 That’s because email has the potential to give the highest ROI among all channels.

 A leading private bank in India had dwindling responses to campaigns.
 Most of their campaigns were aimed at selling more credit cards and personal loans to the existing base.
 The targeting criteria was based on demographic attributes derived from the modelling tool.

 Since this was straight forward, we developed a customer lifestage model that covered onboarding, activation, channel usage, up-sell, cross-sell, attrition management and advocacy and started influencing direct deposits through salary, activation and usage of internet banking and mobile app, balance build up, billpay subscriptions, service level upgrades, NPS measurement and referral.
 Given the wide range of targeted actions, customers started responding more to the campaigns with response rates going as high as 37% on some.

 Responses to a marketing function indicate how relevant your campaigns are, how & when you connect with your audience and your audience’s attention span.

-Here’s what you need to do elicit responses from audiences with attention deficit.
+Here’s what you need to do elicit responses and optimize campaign responses from audiences with attention deficit.